How to Relieve Dog Itching After Grooming Home Remedies

 If your dog’s itching can be considered more than just an occasional scratch, here are a few signs you may want to check for:

-• Constant scratching, biting, or licking their skin
+• Constant scratching, biting, or licking of their skin

 • Red irritated patches of skin (hot spots)